Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 Out[2]: 'Repeating stringRepeating stringRepeating string'
 ```

 Note that Python didn't put spaces between the strings with either the `+` operator or the `*` operator.
-Why not, you ask?
+Why not?
 Because it wasn't told to!
-In this case, and in programming in general, you have to be extremely explicit about what you want the computer to do.
-To fix this, you can add a space in the middle of the first case, and then add a space to the end of our string in the second case.
+In this case, and in programming in general, we have to be extremely explicit about what we want the computer to do.
+To fix this, we can add a space in the middle of the first case, and then add a space to the end of our string in the second case.

 ```python
 In [1]: 'My first string' + ' ' + 'My second string'